netzob/netzob/doc/documentation/source/modelization/index.rst

 A word of a protocol's vocabular is called a symbol.
 A symbol represents an abstract view of a set of similar messages.
-Similar messages refer to messages belonging to the same state of the protocol.
+Similar messages refer to messages belonging to the same position in the grammar.

 A symbol (or a message) is structured following a format, which specifies a sequence of fields.
 A field can be splitted into